DAMF downs South Allegheny

-The Derry Area Midget Football teams traveled to Brownsville this past weekend.
-Two of the three age-grouped teams emerged victorious against their South Allegheny competition.
+The Derry Area Midget Football teams traveled to Southmoreland this past weekend.
+One of the three age-grouped teams emerged victorious against their Southmoreland competition.

 Please purchase a subscription to read our premium content.
 If you have a subscription, please log in or sign up for an account on our website to continue.